EnSec4Git/simple3dgeom/README.md

 There are two classes included for comparators - TrivialNumberComparator (which does the default type comparison) and DefaultNumberComparator, which takes an integer template parameter for the exponent of the precision (that is to which exponent one must take 10, so that it is "equal" to zero).
 ***Note***
 The DefaultNumberComparator is suboptimal in performance, as it relies on the pow() function to perform comparisons.
-This is due to limitations in C++ templates, which disallows floating-point arithmetics.
+This is due to limitations in C++ templates that disallow floating-point arithmetics at compile-time.
 If possible, use your own implementation for fixed values of the exponent.

 Template arguments